Many thanks to Status Quo who have added a link to this blog from their official site.

 The green Tele was still very much in use and was used for all of the Frantic Four gigs.
 Sadly, it was retired towards the end of 2014 owing to problems with tuning as a result of wood softening and has been replaced by a custom-built Status graphite model which is now Francis’ main guitar.
 I have a sneaking suspicion that the green Tele may return one day as it can’t be beyond the realms of modern technology to restore it.

 But if it really has gone forever, I would have to say that Francis only has to get in touch with me and I’ll build a new (old) one for him!

 Thanks for reading the introduction and background to this project, we are now ready to start building!
-Please click here to learn how this guitar was built, with step-by-step descriptions of each stage along with lots of Status Quo background info, pics and some of my favourite YouTube clips along the way.
+Please click here (or navigate with the blue buttons below) to learn how this replica guitar was built, with step-by-step descriptions of each stage, along with lots of Status Quo background info, pics and some of my favourite YouTube clips along the way.

 All text content and pictures of the guitar build appearing in the pages and posts of this WordPress blog are the exclusive property of Roots Replicas (except where stated otherwise) and are protected under international copyright treaties.
 The text and pictures of the build contained within this blog are made available for your personal viewing enjoyment only.

 All Text Copyright © 2015–21.
 Roots Replicas.
 All Rights Reserved